-- ▶ A person for the time being in charge of providing health care services within the meaning of the Health and Disability Services (Safety) Act 2001, in compliance with that Act; - ▶ A controlling authority of a hospital within the meaning of the Mental health (Compulsory Assessment and Treatment) Act 1992; - ▶ The Children's Health Camp Board; - ▶ A manager of a certified institution within the meaning of the Alcoholism and Drug Addiction Act 1966; - Any registered health professional; - Any person who provides ambulance services to the public: - ▶ Any person employed by the School Dental Service to carry on the practice of dentistry; and - Any other person who provides, or holds himself or herself or itself out as providing health services, to the public or to any section of the public, whether or not any charge is made for those services.
+- A person for the time being in charge of providing health care services within the meaning of the Health and Disability Services (Safety) Act 2001, in compliance with that Act. - A controlling authority of a hospital within the meaning of the Mental health (Compulsory Assessment and Treatment)

+Act 1992. - · The Children's Health Camp Board. - A manager of a certified institution within the meaning of the Alcoholism and Drug Addiction Act 1966. - · Any registered health professional. - Any person who provides ambulance services to the public. - Any person employed by the School Dental Service to carry on the practice of dentistry. - Any other person who provides or holds themselves as providing health services to the public or to any section of the public, whether or not any charge is made for those services.